trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Other FunctionalityCopy Location

 - Event Contracts fundamentally behave like Options or Futures Options.
 As a  result, instrument rules, position information, and instrument-specific  behavior will follow the same presentation in the Trader Workstation as  those other instruments.
 - Market Scanners are not currently  available to research Event Contracts.
-Users will need to discover Event Contract symbols through [Interactive Brokers’ ForecastTrader](https://forecasttrader.interactivebrokers.com/en/home.php).
+Users will need to discover Event Contract symbols through [Interactive BrokersÃ¢â‚¬â„¢ ForecastTrader](https://forecasttrader.interactivebrokers.com/en/home.php).